 AxCrypt is several things.
 It's a EU trademark of the company named AxCrypt AB.
 It's the generic term used for the primary software provided by AxCrypt AB, also called AxCrypt 2.x since it's version two of AxCrypt.
 AxCrypt can also refer to the original version of the original software, version 1 which is also referred to as AxCrypt 1.x

 Xecrets is a name used by Axantum for various security related softwares and services.
 There used to be a Xecrets Password Manager for example, which is now part of the offering by AxCrypt AB under the AxCrypt name.
 Xecrets File Ez is a new streamlined desktop app for file encryption.
-Xecrets File Cli is a comprehensive command line file-oriented cryptographic toolbox.
+Xecrets File Cli is a comprehensive command line file-oriented cryptographic tool.
 All interoperable with AxCrypt!
-Xecrets File Encryption 1.7.x is a recompiled version of the original AxCrypt 1.7.x software, where all references to the name AxCrypt has been removed, provided by Axantum Software AB.
+Xecrets File Classic 1.7.x is a recompiled version of the original AxCrypt 1.7.x software for Windows, where all references to the name AxCrypt has been removed, provided by Axantum Software AB.
 It is functionally equivalent to the most recent AxCrypt 1.7.x software.
 In the future there may be other products and services using the Xecrets moniker.

 We provide AxCrypt 188.8.131.52 because it's the last version to run on Windows 95 etc. We provide AxCrypt 1.7.3180 because it is the last version to run on Windows XP.
 We feel it is important that old softwares do not disappear, as there are special circumstances under which they are needed, even many years after they have become obsolote.